Killer Mike - Untitled

 Another aspect that is dominant throughout the video clip is religion.
 The audience is confronted with Saint Mary and baby Jesus, a deity and a nun (examples at 0:12, 0:30, 0:47, 1:06, etc.).
 However, the display of religious elements is in many cases an analogy to the lyrics and will therefore be analyzed in the following chapter.

-Analogies between the Lyrics and the Visuals
+Lyrics and the Visuals

 The music video for Untitled rarely represents musical elements.
 This can be explained by the director's intention to display a clip that resembles a painting.
 Hence, Dickinson tried to avoid dancing and movements that harmonize with the rhythm.
 Nonetheless, there are some parallels between the music and the visuals.
 For example the music abruptly stops at 2:42 and 3:08 and in order to represent this silence the screen suddenly turns black.
 Since these parallels are very rare, the main part of this chapter is focusing on the lyrics.